YDS: The Clare Spark Blog

 Zefirrelli Romeo and Juliet 1968

-The ruling that the morning-after pill is to be made available over the counter and to girls of only fifteen years of age has caused conservatives to fret and oppose the move.
-This blog will surprise some of my readers because I will take a feminist position on it, and one that is also aware of changes in life expectancy.
+The ruling that the morning-after pill is to be made available over the counter and to girls of only fifteen years of age has caused some conservatives to fret and oppose the move.
+This blog will surprise some of my readers because I will take a feminist (?) position on it, and one that is also aware of changes in life expectancy.
 Some of it will be autobiographical.

 Although teen-agers often perform Romeo and Juliet, Franco Zefirrelli’s film of 1968 reminded us of how young the star-crossed lovers were.
 It is often forgotten that until modern public health measures were taken, and the discovery of the germ theory of disease, plus developments in surgery and antisepsis, the life span of homo sapiens was shockingly short.
-As a teen ager I recall that life expectancy for women was 65, while men could expect to live to 62.
+Even as a teen ager I recall that life expectancy for women was 65, while men could expect to live to 62.
 In pre-modern times, those who made it past thirty-five were lucky.

 Not withstanding our longer life-expectancy today, biology continues to prepare pubescent boys and girls for sexuality and reproduction.
 A general hyper-sexualization promoted by mass media and modern contraception, plus an unfortunate reading of the feminist movement (aided and abetted by ambitious pseudo-feminists), has resulted in premature experimentation with sexuality in the teen-age population.